golang/dep/FAQ.md

 The unavoidable part is the initial clone. `dep` relies on a cache of local repositories (stored under `$GOPATH/pkg/dep`), which is populated on demand.
 Unfortunately, the first `dep` run, especially for a large project, may take a while, as all dependencies are cloned into the cache.

-Fortunately, this is a one-time cost.
+Fortunately, this is just an _initial_ clone - pay it once, and you're done.
+The problem repeats itself a bit when you're running `dep` for the first time in a while and there's new changesets to fetch, but even then, these costs are only paid once per changeset.

 The other part is the work of retrieving information about dependencies.
 There are three parts to this: